DynamicDevices/IoT-Interview-Questions/README.md

 ## Engineering

+- Ask questions about risks, assumptions, balance between security/safety and convenience, etc. (Those attitudes may matter more than implementation skills they haven't developed yet)

 - Open-ended practical problem solving questions, eg: if we wanted to make <thing>, how could we design the setup and installation process for a non-technical user?

 - Probe around the answers for things like accessibility, privacy, security, maintenance, lifecycle, etc.

+-  Discuss what features you could/should put in a design to facilitate debugging, maintenance, etc...

 ## Teamwork

 - A portfolio of their work on github , blogs, contributions.